Menu Close

 $CaseHold | FL Name,ExchangeLocation

-Use the EAC to remove an In-Place Hold
+Utilize the Exchange admin center to remove an In-Place Hold

-1. Go to Compliance management > In-Place eDiscovery & Hold.
+• Head over to Compliance management and click on In-Place eDiscovery & Hold.

 Set-MailboxSearch “Hold-CaseId012” -InPlaceHoldEnabled $false; Remove-MailboxSearch “Hold-CaseId012”